 What You Need To Invest In Tax Liens

 How can Canadians invest in US tax liens?
 You need a few things to be successful and make big profits.
 Here’s what you need to get started.

 You need money to invest.
 Some tax-defaulted properties sell for less than $1,000.
 Some sell for more than $10,000.
-What’s important with the cost is these properties sell for a fraction of the fair market value.
+What’s important with the cost is these properties is that they sell for a fraction of the fair market value.
 The county and state only want to collect the past-due property taxes.

-In that respect, it is the same as tax-defaulted property auctions in Canada.
+In that respect, it’s the same as tax-defaulted property auctions in Canada.
 A sale in Simcoe, Ontario, saw one property sell for $60,000.
 It had a fair market value of $175,000.
 Compare this to a sale in Tennessee.
-A property in that auction sold for $95,100.
+A tax auction property sold for $95,100.
 A property value estimate from the real estate guide website Zillow.com put the value of the property at $224,561.
 I will discuss Zillow more in a moment.

 You need an Individual Taxpayer Identification Number (ITIN).
 This is available from the Internal Revenue Service (IRS) in the US.
 It can take a few months for the IRS to approve your application for an ITIN.
 Getting an ITIN is free.
 If you are thinking about investing in the USA, then you need an ITIN.
 Discussing this with an accountant familiar with the process is advisable.

-To invest in an auction, you have to find an auction.
+To invest in a US tax lien auction, you have to find an auction.
 Fortunately, every county in every state holds tax-defaulted property auctions.
 Pick a state you want to invest in.
 Now, pick a county in that state.

 Some of the USA’s designations for counties may be confusing.
 Louisiana has “parishes” instead of counties.
 For investing purposes, it is the same thing.
 Alaska has boroughs, which is the same thing as a county where investing in tax-defaulted property auctions is concerned.